Skeletal-programmer/cop-3710-Crime_Stats_Database/README.md

 # cop-3710-Crime_Stats_Database
 Project Scope:
-Designing a database to track homicides and create a hotspot ranking and track trends based on factors such as age, race, sex, ethnicity of victims and perpetrators and also the relationship between victim and perpetrator and murder weapon
+Designing a database to track homicides and create a hotspot ranking and track trends based on factors such as: age, race, sex, location, agency that made arrest, state, year, month, type of crime, ethnicity of victims and perpetrators and also the relationship between victim and perpetrator and murder weapon

 Users: